jos6654/sicc-song-analytics/README.md

 I (Max) was walking to class listening to 'Slaughter Beach, Dog' and I realised how much they mentioned coffee in their lyrics.
 I figured I'd write a little Python script to figure it out, but then I thought about all the other statistics we could track per artist.
 I held in my excitement and told my teammates (Joe and Ryan) and then we patiently waited til BrickHack, and here we are!

+## What problems did we encounter?

+Our main problem was the Genius API.
+We feel that there is much to be improved, particularly the addition of the ability to request a song's lyrics would be helpful.

+Another odd issue with their API was that 'blink-182's artist name is stored with 2 zero width space characters (\u200b) preceding their name.
+WHY?
+There is no reason at all, and blink-182 is the **ONLY** artist where this is the case.
+It's especially unfortunate because blink-182 is Ryan's favorite band.

 ## What did we learn?

 ### Joe